Derrick Henry, Titans stun Patriots 20-13 in wild-card upset

 Henry celebrated his birthday by getting the most rushing yards against a Bill Belichick-coached Patriots team in the playoffs.
 He set an early tone by rushing for 49 of the Titans’ 75 yards on their opening touchdown drive.
 On the Titans’ second 75-yard TD march, all Henry did was gain every yard: 22 on a screen pass and 53 rushing, including a 1-yard dive into the end zone for a 14-13 halftime lead.
 Those were Tennessee’s first points in the final two minutes of the opening half since Week 8.

+“When you can run it when the other team knows you’re gonna run it, that says a lot about your running game,” Titans coach Mike Vrabel said.

-He led the NFL in rushing this season with 1,540 yards in 15 games, the fourth-most rushing yards in franchise history.
-Henry also ran for 16 TDs, second most in team history.
+Henry led the NFL in rushing this season with 1,540 yards in 15 games, the fourth-most rushing yards in franchise history.
+He also ran for 16 TDs, second most in team history.

 NEW ENGLAND SLUMP